 But most people you reach out to won’t mind.
 In fact, they’ll be happy to help you.

 And many prospective birthparents will be as excited to hear from you as you will be to hear from them.

 So don’t be afraid to spread the word.
 The more people who know about your adoption plan, the better the odds are of achieving it.

 2. Create a website

 Maybe you thought your agency would find you a match by now.
-Or maybe you didn’t realize how hard it would be to get chosen by a prospective birthmother.
+Or maybe you didn’t realize how hard it would be to get chosen by an expectant mother.
 Or maybe you just hoped that eventually you would get lucky.

 Whatever the reason was, last year you decided that you didn’t need to have your own website.
 But this year?
 Maybe it’s time to re-think your strategy.

 Keep in mind that one of the first places that prospective birthparents go when they’re looking for information about adoption or for prospective adoptive parents is online.

 So increasing your internet presence there can’t hurt.
 Websites aren’t just for big organizations any more.
 Nor do they have to be complicated or costly to create.